 - Secure, heated dry room for skis and other outdoor equipment

 - Spacious outdoor terrace

 - Access to a small balcony from the living room

 - On-call driver to and from locations in the village and the Grand Hirafu ski gondola

-- Features 3 bedrooms with split double/single beds perfect for couples or singles
+- Features 3 bedrooms with split queen/single beds perfect for couples or singles

 - Master bedroom has an ensuite bathroom while the 2 guest rooms share a separate bathroom with shower and bathtub

 - Sleeps up to 6 guests

 Chalet Yuuki Toride is located on a quiet street in Hirafu’s lower village, where most of the town’s best eateries are, including Rin Japanese Restaurant and Niseko’s Yummy Pizza – excellent choices when all that outdoor activity has you reaching for some necessary carbs.